shiwentao00/Graphsite-classifier/README.md

 <img width="900" height="450" src="legacy/graph_forming_figure/combined.png">
 </p>

-If you use this repo in your work please cite our paper :)
+If you find this repo useful in your work please cite our paper :)
 ```
 Currently under peer review
 ```